-From the outset, Nazarene Bible College has fulfilled its mandate to provide "ministerial training in the important area of adult education" (1967-68 NBC Catalog).
+From the outset, Nazarene Bible College has fulfilled its mission to provide the "study of the Bible and Bible-related subjects contributing to individual spiritual growth and understanding and effective Christian service" (1967-68 NBC Catalog).
 Innovative schedules and teaching methods designed for adult learners have been the standard for the school.
-Establishing online education in 1998 and becoming a fully online institution in 2017 continued NBC's legacy of effective adult education.
-Today, NBC students complete their education wherever their internet connections intersect with the college online.
+Establishing online education in 1998 and becoming a fully online institution in 2017 continues the college's legacy of providing effective education for adults called to ministry.
+Today, NBC students complete their education wherever their internet connections intersect with the college's online campus.